prakhag2/cvpo-carla/README.md

 ## Prerequisites

 1.  **Carla Simulator:** Ensure you have the Carla simulator installed.
 Refer to the official Carla documentation for installation instructions.
+This example uses CARLA_0.9.15.tar.gz.
 2.  **Dependencies:** Install the required Python packages:

     ```bash